Check out this London Transport Museum Review for everything you need to know about this fantastic museum.

 The result is a really engaging space where you can sit on old trains and listen to the conversations of the past, learn about the effects of pressure on the tube, and explore the designs of the past and future London Transport maps.
 My boyfriend and I enjoy museums differently: he likes to read all of the signs and captions and make sure he’s really absorbed all of the information, while I like to climb on every interactive display and watch the videos and hop from picture to picture.
 We both had plenty to keep us occupied.

 Because of the “past to future” layout, it’s also a fun outing for anyone who enjoys history.
 The story of London is undeniably connected to its transport system.
 As the city grew, so did its train networks.
 Once the city was overcrowded, extensions of the tube began to encourage people to live outside of the city and the London suburbs were born.
 The tube stations also acted as shelters in WWI & II and the museum has tons of old posters and photographs from that period.

-If you have children (or have the attention span of a child), the museum has plenty of spaces for kids to play and many of the exhibits are kid-friendly.
+If you have children (or have the attention span of a child), the London Transport Museum has plenty of spaces for kids to play and many of the exhibits are kid-friendly.
 There’s also a giant gift shop with plenty of options because obviously your dad needs a pair of socks with the Northern Line sign on them.
 OBVIOUSLY.

 The only downside is the price.
-At 16 pounds per adult and 13.50 pounds per student, it’s significantly more expensive than the free museums we are spoiled with in London.
+At 17.50 pounds per adult and 15 pounds per student (as of March 2018), it’s significantly more expensive than the free museums we are spoiled with in London.
 However, your day pass will get you in for the rest of the year for free if you’d like to visit again, so that’s a perk.
 Also anyone under 18 goes completely free, so it could definitely be a good value for a family day out.